pranigopu/diver-vs-mermaid/projectCustomScripts/README.md

 # Project custom scripts
 The scripts in this directory are the ones written by me for the project.
+These scripts are present in the "Assets" directory of the Unity project directory.

 **Agents**: